wdporter/i-am-that-vuepress/72-what-is-pure-unalloyed-unattached-is-real/readme.md

 of the world.
 Otherwise, your past and your future decide for you.
 Between what had happened and what must happen you are caught.
 Call it destiny or
 <span data-tippy-content="Action or “the fruits of action”. <em>Karma</em> is
-of three kinds: <em>sanchita</em> (accumulated from previöus births),
+of three kinds: <em>sanchita</em> (accumulated from previous births),
 <em>prarabdha</em> (portion of the past <em>karma</em> to be worked out in the
 present life) and <em>agami</em> (the current <em>karma</em> the result of which will fructify in future).">karma</span>, but never freedom.
-First return to your true beïng and then act from the heart of love.
+First return to your true being and then act from the heart of love.

 **Q:**&ensp;Within the manifested, what is the stamp of the unmanifested?